All The Best Rooftop Bars In Sydney For A Frothy-Filled Summer

 (Photo by InterContinental Sydney Double Bay)

-If it was any bigger, this Double Bay rooftop bar would have served as some fierce competition for ivy Pool Club.
+If it were any bigger, this Double Bay rooftop bar would have served as some fierce competition for Ivy Pool Club.
 While the pool here is nowhere near as big, InterContinental Double Bay has done well to offer a swim, beer, and snack up on the exclusive rooftop, which offers one of the best views in the area.

 Rooftop At The Old Clare Hotel, Chippendale